Caledonian and Dumbartonshire Junction Railway: Construction and opening

 The little company was in serious financial difficulty; in the difficult money conditions following the frenzy of 1845 many subscribers defaulted on calls (Note: It was possible to subscribe for shares for a small deposit, and in the excitable market conditions of 1844–1845 many speculators later sold shares for far more than they had paid.
 When the bubble burst, many shareholders found that they could not afford to pay the periodical "calls" for further payments on their shareholding; they forfeited the shares and the company was unable to get the money to let contracts for construction.) and the company cut back their proposed railway to run from Bowling to Balloch only.
 Even so, only half of the necessary money was forthcoming (£36,000 of £72,000 for the reduced scheme).

 The railway was saved when George and James Burns, successful operators of steamboats, agreed to take a lease of the railway in security for a large cash injection.
 As well as enabling building of the line, they directly built piers at Balloch and on the Clyde at Bowling, enabling efficient transfer of goods and passengers from Glasgow down the Clyde to and from the railway.
 Bowling was at the western extremity of the Forth and Clyde Canal, which gave access to the industries of the northern margins of Glasgow and to Edinburgh; the railway was built to the canal basin for exchange of goods; the Bowling passenger and goods station was a short distance to the west, close to the Clyde pier.

 The line opened for traffic on 15 July 1850.
-(Note: Awdry says (page 121) "The line ran between Glasgow and Bowling, opening from Dumbarton on 15 July 1850."
+(Note: (Awdry 1990) says "The line ran between Glasgow and Bowling, opening from Dumbarton on 15 July 1850."
 This is obviously a mistake; the line ran west from Bowling, not east.)

 Perhaps conceding that the physical connection to the Caledonian Railway had not been achieved, the company's publicity at the time referred to the Dumbartonshire Railway.